Create your multiplatform project

 Run your application on desktop

-You can run the application on the desktop as follows:
+You can create a run configuration for running the desktop application as follows:

 Next step